MG M-type

-The MG M-type (also known as the MG Midget) is a sports car that was produced by the MG Cars from April 1929 until 1932.
+The MG M-type (also known as the MG Midget) is a sports car that was produced by MG Cars from April 1929 until 1932.
 It was sometimes referred to as the 8/33.
-Launched at the 1928 London Motor Show when the sales of the larger MG saloons was faltering because of the economic climate, the small car brought MG ownership to a new sector of the market and probably saved the company.
-Early cars were made in the Cowley factory, but from 1930 production had transferred to Abingdon.
+Launched at the 1928 London Motor Show when sales of larger MG saloons was faltering due to the economic climate, the small car brought MG ownership to a new sector of the market and probably saved the company.
+Early cars were made in the Cowley factory, but from 1930, production had transferred to Abingdon.

 Sports car

 The M-Type was one of the first genuinely affordable sports cars to be offered by an established manufacturer, as opposed to modified versions of factory-built saloon cars and tourers.
 By offering a car with excellent road manners and an entertaining driving experience at a low price (the new MG cost less than double the cheapest version of the Morris Minor on which it was based) despite relatively low overall performance the M-type set the template for many of the MG products that were to follow, as well as many of the other famous British sports cars of the 20th century.
 The M-type was also the first MG to wear the Midget name that would be used on a succession of small sports cars until 1980.

 This 2-door sports car used an updated version of the four-cylinder bevel-gear driven overhead camshaft engine used in the 1928 Morris Minor and Wolseley 10 with a single SU carburettor giving 20 bhp at 4000 rpm.
 Drive was to the rear wheels through a three-speed non-synchromesh gearbox.
 The chassis was based on the one used in the 1928 Morris Minor with lowered suspension using half-elliptic springs and Hartford friction disk shock absorbers with rigid front and rear axles and bolt on wire wheels.
 The car had a wheelbase of 78 inches (1980 mm) and a track of 42 inches (1067 mm).

 While the braking system of the Morris Minor used bare wire cables with pulleys at the front to enable the cables to be routed so as to pull the brake levers (which were behind and below the axle) forward, the M.G.
 M Type used rods and Bowden cables to operate the front brakes and Bowden cables, but no rods, to operate the back brakes.
 The M initially retained the transmission brake.